MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-sample-solution.md

 1. In Azure DevOps, go to the **Repo** that contains the [Pipelines folder you committed](#copy-the-YAML-pipelines-from-github-to-your-azure-devops-instance) and select the Pipelines folder

-1. Open the sample deployment pipeline (i.e. **deploy-prod-pipelineartifact-SampleSolution.yml**) and copy the YAML to use in your new Pipeline. **Note the name of this repo** for use in your pipeline.
+1. Open the sample deployment pipeline (that is, **deploy-prod-pipelineartifact-SampleSolution.yml**) and copy the YAML to use in your new Pipeline. **Note the name of this repo** for use in your pipeline.

    ![Copy deploy-prod-pipelineartifact-SampleSolution.yml YAML](media/setup-almacceleratoradvanced/image-20210429113205147.png)